Conquistador: South America

 The Dutch sacked Bahia in 1604, and temporarily captured the capital Salvador.

 In the 1620s and 1630s, the Dutch West India Company established many trade posts or colonies.
 The Spanish silver fleet, which carried silver from Spanish colonies to Spain, were seized by Piet Heyn in 1628.
-In 1629 Suriname and Guyana were established.
-In 1630 the West India Company conquered part of Brazil, and the colony of New Holland (capital Mauritsstad, present-day Recife) was founded.
+In 1629, Suriname and Guyana were established.
+In 1630, the West India Company conquered part of Brazil, and the colony of New Holland (capital Mauritsstad, present-day Recife) was founded.

 John Maurice of Nassau prince of Nassau-Siegen, was appointed as the governor of the Dutch possessions in Brazil in 1636 by the Dutch West India Company on recommendation of Frederick Henry.
 He landed at Recife, the port of Pernambuco and the chief stronghold of the Dutch, in January 1637.
 By a series of successful expeditions, he gradually extended the Dutch possessions from Sergipe on the south to São Luís de Maranhão in the north.

 In 1624, most of the inhabitants of the town Pernambuco (Recife), in the future Dutch colony of Brazil were Sephardic Jews who had been banned by the Portuguese Inquisition to this town at the other side of the Atlantic Ocean.
 As some years afterward the Dutch in Brazil appealed to Holland for craftsmen of all kinds, many Jews went to Brazil; about 600 Jews left Amsterdam in 1642, accompanied by two distinguished scholars – Isaac Aboab da Fonseca and Moses Raphael de Aguilar.
 In the struggle between Holland and Portugal for the possession of Brazil the Dutch were supported by the Jews.

-From 1630 to 1654, the Dutch set up more permanently in the Nordeste and controlled a long stretch of the coast most accessible to Europe, without, however, penetrating the interior.
-But the colonists of the Dutch West India Company in Brazil were in a constant state of siege, in spite of the presence in Recife of John Maurice of Nassau as governor.
+From 1630 to 1654, the Dutch set up more permanently in the Nordeste and controlled a long stretch of the coast most accessible to Europe but were unable to penetrate into the interior.
+However, the colonists of the Dutch West India Company in Brazil were in a constant state of siege, in spite of the presence in Recife of John Maurice of Nassau as governor.
 After several years of open warfare, the Dutch formally withdrew in 1661.

 The Portuguese sent military expeditions to the Amazon rainforest and conquered Dutch strongholds there, founding villages and forts from 1669.
-In 1680 they reached the far south and founded Sacramento on the bank of the Rio de la Plata, in the Eastern Strip region (present-day Uruguay).
+In 1680, they reached the far south and founded Sacramento on the bank of the Rio de la Plata, in the Eastern Strip region (present-day Uruguay).

 In the 1690s, gold was discovered by explorers in the region that would later be called Minas Gerais (General Mines) in current Mato Grosso and Goiás.

 Before the Iberian Union period (1580–1640), Spain tried to prevent Portuguese expansion into Brazil with the 1494 Treaty of Tordesillas.
 After the Iberian Union period, the Eastern Strip were settled by Portugal.
-This was disputed in vain, and in 1777 Spain confirmed Portuguese sovereignty.
+This was disputed in vain, and in 1777, Spain confirmed Portuguese sovereignty.